Miccighel/MichaelSoprano/site/README.md

 - `content/_index.md` contains the section order and the editable text for bibliometrics, academic activity, and honors.
 - `config/_default/menus.yaml` contains the navigation menu.
+- `assets/media/icon.png` is the favicon and default social preview image;
+  `static/favicon.ico` is its compatibility fallback.

 These are the only canonical homepage sources; no generated legacy data file or synchronization step is required.